Drama and Performance Art

 The Production Session: When we have a story line we like, we break it into chapters, type it out, and each student gets of copy of our story.
 Then through improvisation, and more discussion, we develop each scene and add dialogue and other play elements.
 These ideas become the basis for our script, and the script becomes a working document, as the students rehearse their scenes.
 The songs they had used as springboards for character development, become the music for the show soundtrack, and we have created an original, musical production.
 This is fun, wholesome entertainment, which has family and community at its heart.

-Now in it's second production, the Night of Fine Arts (NOFA) 2017 invites talents from all over the student body to put those talents on display.
+Now in it's third year, the Night of Fine Arts (NOFA) 2017 invites talents from all over the student body to put their God-given gifts on display.
 Not limited to performing arts, NOFA includes visual arts like photography, painting, graphic arts, even origami, as well as instrumental pieces, comedy and drama shorts, vocal solos and collaborations.